Introduction

 Scenarios

-The Bicknell’s Thrush breeding range distribution was first projected over time under intermediate climate change conditions using the RCP 4.5 climate forcing scenario (van Vuuren et al. 2011), while keeping forest composition and elevation constant.
+The Bicknell’s Thrush breeding range distribution was first projected over time using the RCP 4.5 climate forcing scenario (van Vuuren et al. 2011), while keeping forest composition and elevation constant.
 Future temperature and precipitation projections for 2021-2040, 2041-2070 and 2071-2100 periods were obtained for the RCP 4.5 scenario from the Canadian Earth System Model version 2 (CanESM2).
 Such anthropogenic climate forcing is increasingly considered as one of the most likely scenarios given current and pledged global climate policies (Hausfather and Peters 2020).
 Projections were first downscaled to a 10 km resolution using the ANUSPLIN method, and then the BioSIM v11 model was used to interpolate them to a 250 m resolution (R’egni‘ere and St-Amant 2007; McKenney et al. 2011).
-BioSIM was used to project daily maximum and minimum temperatures (°C), precipitation (mm) by matching georeferenced sources of weather data (in this case the CanESM2 projections over the 10 km Australian National University Spline grid; Hutchinson et al. 2009) to 15,000 random spatially georeferenced points over Quebec, adjusting the weather data for differences in latitude, longitude, and elevation between the source of weather data and each random point using spatial regressions.
-Universal kriging using elevation as a drifting variable was then used to interpolate climate variables to the 250m grid.
 As BioSIM stochastically generate future daily weather time series using 30-yrs future climate normals, we averaged results from 30 BioSIM simulations to compute future climate variables that were assigned to the last year of the projection period (e.g., 2021-2040 period became 2040).

 Second, we projected Bicknell’s Thrush breeding range over time by only considering climate-induced changes in forest composition (hereafter forest change) under RCP 4.5, i.e., keeping climate variables and elevation constant in the model.
 Projections of forest composition for the commercial forests of Québec in 2040, 2070, and 2100 were obtained from Boulanger and Pascual Puigdevall (2021) which were produced using the LANDIS-II forest landscape model (FLM, Scheller et al. 2007).
-LANDIS-II is a spatially-explicit, raster-based FLM that accounts for stand (e.g., interspecies competition, mortality, establishment) and landscape-level processes (e.g., disturbances, seed dispersal, and forest succession).
-In Boulanger and Pascual Puigdevall (2021), simulations were run at a 10-year time step from the 2020 biomass initial conditions up to 2150 under the RCP 4.5 climate scenario.
-In these simulations, climate-induced changes in stand dynamics as well as in wildfires were considered.
-Business-as-usual harvesting as well as spruce budworm outbreaks were also simulated.
+We used tree biomass projections considering climate-induced changes in stand dynamics as well as in wildfires, business-as-usual harvesting and spruce budworm outbreaks.
 More details about model parameterization, calibration and results can be found in Boulanger and Pascual Puigdevall (2021).

 Analyses

-We assessed the impacts of climate-only change and climate-induced forest change on Bicknell’s Thrush persistence by contrasting different aspects of landscape structure from the original and forecasted landscapes.
-Analyses were run for the southern part of the Québec Province (\(410,080 km^2\)).
+We assessed the impacts of climate-only change and forest change on Bicknell’s Thrush persistence by contrasting different aspects of landscape structure from the original and forecasted landscapes.
+Analyses were run for the southern part of the Québec Province.
 Breeding range may change with respect to habitat occupancy (here, fir-stand occupancy), the spatial structure of suitable patches, or the species’ ability to occupy available suitable patches.
-Isolating the effect of the different elements helps to identify the drivers and their respective importance on distribution dynamics.
+Isolating the effect of these different elements helps to identify the drivers and their respective importance on distribution dynamics.
 We decomposed the landscape spatial structure into three complementary elements: the number of patches, the patch areas, and the inter-patch distances.

 We further compared temporal trends in habitat amount (sensu Fahrig 2013) and persistence using metapopulation capacity (Hanski 2001).
-We contrasted habitat amount, metapopulation capacity without dispersal constraints, and metapopulation capacity with strong dispersal constraints to reveal different aspects of metapopulation response.
-Habitat amount alone determines occupancy in the absence of metapopulation dynamics (i.e., the expectation from correlative SDMs); contrasting it with metapopulation capacity under long-distance dispersal reveals the effect of a reduction in patch area on extinction; metapopulation capacity under short dispersal distance reveals the combined effects of reduction in patch area and change in landscape connectivity.
-Without sufficient knowledge of the Bicknell’s Thrush dispersal kernel, we therefore compared metapopulation capacity for extreme scenarios of dispersal within the range of plausible kernels.
+We contrasted habitat amount, metapopulation capacity without dispersal constraints, and metapopulation capacity with strong dispersal constraints to reveal how accounting for metapopulation dynamics can better inform us on the Bicknell’s Thrush distribution as discussed in section 2.
+Note that because we do not have a good knowledge of the Bicknell’s Thrush dispersal kernel, we therefore compared metapopulation capacity for extreme scenarios of dispersal within the range of plausible kernels.
 We thus evaluated metapopulation capacity for high dispersal limitations (average dispersal distance of 1 km) and for long average dispersal distance (average dispersal distance of 500 km).

 Results: Connectivity in addition to habitat amount define realized range